nsrr/cfs-documentation/pages/manuals/spirometry/11-06-printing-test-results.md

 20. Continue until the three best tests are printed.
 21. After printing all of the tests, press **Escape**.
 22. Select another patient, or select **F5 File** to exit the program.
 23. Type **Exit**.
-This takes you back to the Windows start menu.
+This will take you back to the Windows start menu.
+The computer may now be shut down
-24. From the Windows start menu, select **Shut Down** and wait until the computer shuts down.

 <div class="center">